 What Makes Alcoholism Treatment Successful?

-How do you know if a stay in rehab has been successful?
-The goal of alcohol rehabilitation treatment is to help individuals overcome their drinking problems and go through the rest of their lives functioning well without alcohol.
+How do you know if your stay in a treatment center has been successful?
+The goal of alcohol treatment is to help you overcome your drinking problems and go through the rest of your life without alcohol.
 So, alcohol rehabilitation is considered successful if a person can leave the program and stay sober.

-Treatment of 90 days or more has been shown to be most effective in quitting drinking for good and for living a life of long-term sobriety.
+Treatment of 30-45 days or more has been shown to be the most effective in quitting drinking for good and for living a life of long-term sobriety.

-This means recovering from alcohol use requires a couple of things: first, you need to have the motivation to stop drinking and be willing to admit their problem and make an effort to change.
+This means recovering from alcohol use requires a couple of things: first, you need to have the motivation to stop drinking and second, be willing to make an effort to change your life.
 A strong support system of non-drinking family and friends can greatly help you to maintain your recovery and focus on living an alcohol-free life.

-Finally, a person is more likely to successfully complete an alcohol rehabilitation program if he or she is following an addiction treatment plan from their individual wants and needs.
+Finally, someone is more likely to successfully complete an alcohol treatment program if they are following an addiction treatment plan created to address their individual wants and needs.
 Addiction specialists usually create these care plans from an assessment as well as your personal input.
-You can only participate in activities that resonate with you, so make sure that rehab staff aligns treatment with your internal values and goals.
+You can only participate in activities that resonate with you, so make sure rehab staff aligns treatment with your internal values and goals.

-Our team is standing by, ready to help you learn more about how our addiction rehabilitation program can help you or a loved one today.
+Shadow Mountain always has someone standing by, ready to help you learn more about how our addiction rehabilitation program can help you or a loved one today.
 Lifelong recovery and healing can start right now.
-Don’t hesitate to get in touch by giving us a call at: (800) 203-8249 or you can contact us via email or text today.
+Don’t hesitate to get in touch by giving us a call at: 800-203-8249 or you can contact us via email or text today.